LyLy0312/computer-store-testing/README.md

 # computer-store-testing
-# 🖥️ QA Project: Website Bán Máy Tính (Computer E-commerce)
+# 🖥️ Project: Computer E-commerce Website

-This repository contains all testing documents and results for a manual QA project, performed by a 4-member team during the **Software Testing** course at **HCMC University of Industry and Trade**.
+This repository contains all testing documents and results for a manual testing project, performed by a 4-member team during the **Software Testing** course at **HCMC University of Industry and Trade**.

 ## 📚 Project Overview

 - **Duration:** April – June 2025
 - **Role:** Manual Tester
-- **Team Size:** 4 QA students (collaborated with external dev team)
+- **Team Size:** 4 members
 - **Test Target:** E-commerce website for selling laptops, desktops, and accessories
 - **Collaboration:** Worked with students from Web Development course (source code)